-Ron Nagle: Yeah, exactly.
-I could point to specific things.
-It was all of a sudden a recognition that what was happening in LA in the late 50s and early 60s was valid.
+Nagle: Yeah, exactly.
+I mean, I could point to specific things.
+It was all of a sudden a recognition that what was happening in LA in the late '50s and early '60s was valid.

 And it would seem that it's never been easy for Nagle.
-Before becoming an overnight sensation decades in the making, he fought many an uphill battle in the street.
-With better lawyers, he said, he might've retired off the songs he wrote for the likes of Barbara Streisand and Sammy Jaeger.
-Instead, he and his songwriting partner Scott Matthews have spent the past 40 plus years making music for self proclaimed pop purists like themselves.
+Before becoming an overnight sensation decades in the making, he fought many an uphill battle in the music industry.
+With better lawyers, he said, he might've retired off the songs he wrote for the likes of Barbara Streisand and Sammy Hagar.
+Instead, he and his songwriting partner Scott Matthews have spent the past 40-plus years making music for self-proclaimed pop purists like themselves.

-Ron Nagle: But I'm singing better than ever 'cause I don't have any range anymore so I had to develop a new style.
+Nagle: But I'm singing better than ever, 'cause I don't have any range anymore, so I had to develop a new style.
 It's very sad.
 It's very venerable.

-AJC: All joking aside though, you have in the past admitted that you have, if not a love, but then definitely a tendency to wallow in melancholy.
+AJC: All joking aside, though, you have in the past admitted that you have, if not a love, but then definitely a tendency to wallow in the melancholy.

-Ron Nagle: I've always loved sad, I don't want to be sad, I'm prone to depression, anybody that knows me'll tell you that.
-I think most, I think I have a pretty good sense of humor.
+Nagle: I've always loved sad.
+I don't want to be sad.
+I'm prone to depression.
+Anybody that knows me'll tell you that.
+I think most...
+I think I have a pretty good sense of humor.
 Most comics are usually depressed people, very depressed.
-I don't know where that mix comes in, you've got that smiley face and the one that goes like this and they're interchangeable and intertwined in some funny way.
+I don't know where that mix comes in.
+You know, you've got that smiley face and the one that goes like this.
+And they're interchangeable and intertwined, in some funny way.

 AJC: So the truth is that good art comes from great depression?

-Ron Nagle: I wouldn't want to say that either.
-I mean I don't have to cut off my ear to make a good piece.
+Nagle: I wouldn't want to say that either.
+I mean, I don't have to cut off my ear to make a good piece.
 No, I don't believe that.
 I only feel better when I'm making it.
 It's to get rid of the depression.
-It's to say okay man, outside this door, I've got a lot I have to deal with but when I get in here.
+It's to say, "Okay man, outside this door, I've got a lot that I have to deal with.
+But when I get in here..."